papis/papis/doc/source/scripting.rst

 we have defined the comment ``# papis-short-help: Email a paper to my friend`` in the header of the script.

-Then if you type
+Then, if you type

 ::

     papis -l mylib mail this_paper

-this will create a folder called ``this_paper`` with a selection of a document, zip it, and send it to whoever you choose to.
+this will create a folder called ``this_paper`` with a selection of a document, zip it and send it to whoever you choose to.

 Example: Accessing papis from within mutt
 -----------------------------------------